-WebP is focused on delivering the same image file, just with a smaller file size.
-By reducing the size of your image files, you can still deliver the same experience to your website’s visitors but your site will load faster.
+WebP focuses on delivering the same image file, just with smaller file sizes.
+By reducing the size of your image files, you can still give the same experience to your website’s visitors, but your site will load faster.

 - 25-34% smaller than a comparable JPEG image.

 - 26% smaller than a comparable PNG image.

 That’s the reason why if you run your site through PageSpeed Insights, one of the many recommendations is to Serve images in next-gen formats like WebP:

 So how does Google’s WebP format achieve these reductions in file size?